Performance Analysis of QoS-Differentiated Pricing in Cloud Computing: An Analytical Approach: Introduction

-\textbf{System Efficiency.} On the cloud provider's side, while processing jobs, the performance and utilization of a computing system are heavily constrained by the characteristics of jobs being served (e.g., their sensitivity to latency).
-An appropriate design of pricing could serve as a tool to incentivize users to express their job's characteristics in a way to promote the utilization of cloud resources.
-In the current pricing design of Google, users may prefer to immediately process their jobs upon arrival and are not willing to tolerate any latency.
-This happens even if their jobs are actually delay-tolerant.
-In fact, the model lacks of incentives for elasticity, e.g. discounts for tolerance on task completion delay.
-Indeed, both theoretical and experimental results show that latency-sensitive jobs induces a low resource utilization and it is estimated that industry-wide utilization of cloud resources lies somewhere between 6\% and 12\% \cite{Lo16a}.
-Conversely, delay-tolerant jobs tend to lead to a much higher utilization \cite{Zheng16a,Movaghar98a,Daigle05,Kingman61a,Rasley16a,Baruah97a}.
+\textbf{\rmnum{2}) Resource Efficiency.} Once users' jobs are accepted under a certain pricing mechanism, a scheduling problem appears: it concerns the computing system, and involves dispatching jobs to servers for processing, aiming to maximize resource efficiency.
+From a queuing perspective, the system's utilization is heavily constrained by the characteristics of jobs being served and could increase as their tolerance to latency is enlarged \cite{Zheng16a,Daigle05,Rasley16a}.
+Pricing design is an appropriate tool to incentivize users to express their job's characteristics in a way to improve resource efficiency.
+In the current usage-based pricing solutions, users may prefer to process their jobs immediately upon arrival and not be willing to tolerate latency margins.
+This happens even when jobs are actually delay-tolerant.
+In fact, current models do not provide any incentives for elasticity, e.g. discounts for tolerance on task completion delays.
+In fact, latency-critical and delay-tolerant jobs coexist in the cloud.
+For instance, cloud jobs from large scale web applications require low response time.
+Other jobs such as big data analytics or Google crawling data processing have batch processing nature and can tolerate moderate completion delays.

-\textbf{Goals in Pricing Design.} To sum up, an ideal pricing design should achieve the following three goals, where users and cloud providers can be win-win:

-\textbf{\rmnum{1})} \textit{User-friendly access.} Users can easily perceive the cost-optimal strategy to utilize cloud resources to satisfy their own QoS requirements, with minimal operational burden to implement it.

-\textbf{\rmnum{2})} \textit{High utilization of servers and analytical revenue management.} The provider prices and offers cloud resources to users in a way such that (\rmnum{1}) hey could express and submit their jobs preferences to the cloud system with incentives towards elasticity and so high utilization of cloud resources, and, (\rmnum{2}) an analytical resource management and pricing scheme able to maximize revenues without violating the jobs' QoS requirements.

-\textbf{\rmnum{3})} \textit{Cost-effective provisioning to users.} Users want cheap cloud computing services.
-By increasing the utilization of cloud resources, the unit cost of computing resources is reduced, enabling cloud providers to provide cheaper computing services without any loss of revenue. \textbf{Results.} The main contribution of this paper is to enable an analytical model of QoS-differentiated pricing in cloud computing.
-The aim is to achieve the above three goals in pricing design to a reasonable extent.
-In particular, our contributions are as follows.
+{\bf The proposed QoS-differentiated architecture.} To sum up, users of different sources are diverse in terms of their latency requirements when processing jobs.
+A basic resource management architecture arises in the era of cloud computing where a computing system is shared among users: the whole system is partitioned into several subsystems and each subsystem is used to process jobs with similar latency requirements; in this paper, each subsystem guarantees a finite delay in the completion of jobs and users can choose one of the subsystems that best fits their needs.